EdYSChuang815/Edward-YS-Chuang/index.md

 ### Taipei Municipal Chenggong High School
 - One of the best high schools in Taipei.
 Above 98% of high schools in Taiwan.

+## Skills
+### Computer software
+- R - Capable of basic experimental design, statistical analysis, and visualization
+- SAS - Capable of basic statistical analysis in mixed model, categorical data, and visualization
+- Linux - Basic operation, sortware installation, git, etc.
+- Python - Pass basic course on coursera.
+"Programming for Everybody(Python)"

+### Language
+- Mandarin Chinese- native
+- English C1 - TOEFL ibt 100 (R:27/L:29/S:20/W:24)
+- English - GRE (Verbal 160 Quantitative 168)
+- German B1 certificate issued by Uni Hohenheim
+- French A1 course in National Taiwan University

+### German driver’s licence Class B
+Eligible to drive accross all EU countries and Switzerland.

+## Awards and honors

+### The Alumni Association of department Agronomy scholarship, National Taiwan University, 2018
+- This scholarship is given to the one top ranking graduating student

+### Representative of the 2017-2018 graduates, Department of Agronomy
+### Academic Presidential Awards, National Taiwan University
+- Three semesters: 2014 fall, 2016 spring, 2017 spring (This award is given each semester to students ranking within the top 5 % of the class)

 ## Other experience

 ### Internship in Kenting Ranch , Taiwan, August 2016